RanRhoads84/debgpt7.8-with-vectorDB/README.md

 we can directly move on to the most important feature of this tool, namely the special prompt composer -- `MapReduce`.

+#### Special Retrieval Prompt Composer for Document Library

+> This is WIP.
+Leveraging the embeddings to retrieve.
+Basically RAG.

 #### 2. Special MapReduce Prompt Composer for Any Length Context

 > This `MapReduce` is a key feature of DebGPT.